heavensentjn1234/jntravelblog/README.md

-Go to my url --> https://jntravelblog.pages.dev
+Go to my url --> https://jntravelblog.pages.dev<br>
-Site name made from Cloudflare
+Site name made from Cloudflare<br>
+Before you download, please click on the index.html